Non-Universality from Conserved Superoperators in Unitary Circuits: The Superoperator Algebra Approach to (Non-)Universality

 \subsection{Example: $U(1)$ symmetric circuits}

 We now illustrate the origin of non-universality in the commutant language, while using $U(1)$ symmetric circuits as a concrete example, which was first shown to be non-universal by Marvian~\cite{marvian2020locality}.
+This serves as an introduction for the more general phenomenology of non-universality discussed in the subsequent sections.
 Let us consider the case of $2$-local $U(1)$-symmetric gates on a chain of $L$ qubits, which can be generated using exponentials of the following set of generators:

 where for simplicity we chose periodic boundary conditions $L+1=1$.
-From Eq.~\eqref{eq:liouvillnot}, it is clear that any operator of the form $Q_1\ot Q_2^T$ for $Q_{1,2}\in\comm= \commx{U(1)} = \llangle\{Z_\mrm{tot}\}\rrangle$ (see Eq.~(\ref{eq:CU1}) for an expression of $\commx{U(1)}$) belongs to the super-commutant $\scommx{U(1)}$.
+From Eq.~\eqref{eq:liouvillnot}, it is clear that any operator of the form $Q_1\ot Q_2^T$ for $Q_{1,2}\in\comm= \commx{U(1)} = \llangle\{N_\mrm{tot}\}\rrangle$ [see Eq.~(\ref{eq:CU1}) for an expression of $\commx{U(1)}$] belongs to the super-commutant $\scommx{U(1)}$.
 In addition, for any choice of $\gen$, the projector $\oketbra{\1}{\1}$ also belongs to $\scomm$ since

-These operators generate the full super-commutant in the $U(1)$ case:
+These operators generate the full super-commutant in the $U(1)$ case (see App.~\ref{sec:app-nplusoneproof} for a proof):

 Note that due to algebraic closure, this also means that operators of the form $\oketbra{Q_2}{Q_1}$ for $Q_{1,2} \in \commx{U(1)}$ also belong to $\scommx{U(1)}$, since $\oketbra{Q_2}{Q_1} = Q_2 \ot \1 \oketbra{\1}{\1}Q_1\ot\1$.
-In the $U(1)$ case, since the projectors $\{\Pi_n\}_{n=0,...,L}$ onto the charge sectors $Z_\mrm{tot}=n$ (as in Eq.~\eqref{eq:U1basis}) form a basis for the commutant $\commx{U(1)}$, a linear basis for the super-commutant $\scommx{U(1)}$ is given by
+In the $U(1)$ case, since the projectors $\{\Pi_n\}_{n=0,...,L}$ onto the charge sectors $N_\mrm{tot}=n$ (as in Eq.~\eqref{eq:U1basis}) form a basis for the commutant $\commx{U(1)}$, a linear basis for the super-commutant $\scommx{U(1)}$ is given by

 Note that $\Pi_n\ot\Pi_n=\oketbra{\Pi_n}{\Pi_n}$ when $n=0$ or $n=L$, so we have $\mrm{dim}(\scommx{U(1)})=2L^2+4L$.